cloutierMat/terraform-provider-sendbird/docs/index.md

 ### Optional

 - `api_key` (String) API Key for the Sendbird Organisation.
-This value can also be passed through SENDBIRD environment variable.
+This value can also be passed through SENDBIRD_API_KEY environment variable.
+- `application_rate_limit` (Number) Rate limit per seconds for the Sendbird Application's queries.
+Defaults to 5/seconds.
+This value can also be passed through SENDBIRD_APPLICATION_RATE_LIMIT.
 - `host` (String) Host url for the Sendbird Organisation.
-This value can also be passed through SENDBIRD environment variable.
+This value can also be passed through SENDBIRD_HOST environment variable.
+- `organization_rate_limit` (Number) Rate limit per minutes for the Sendbird Organization's queries.
+Defaults to 10/minutes.
+This value can also be passed through SENDBIRD_ORGANIZATION_RATE_LIMIT.
+Sendbird considers creating and deleting applications to be at the organization level.